Hard Enamel vs Soft Enamel – Which One’s Better for My Design?

 Offset printed pins are created by printing a design in full color, then protecting it with an epoxy coating.
 They’re great if you’re seeking to achieve a colorful, photorealistic result with an extremely high level of detail.
 Offset printed pins are a popular option for novelty pins.

 The price of offset printed pins depends on the type of coating the design is protected with.
-Offset printed pins with a thin epoxy coating are comparable to hard enamel pins in price, while offset printed pins with a thick epoxy dome are the most expensive pins available at The/Studio, costing a small amount more.
+Offset printed pins with a thin epoxy coating are comparable to hard enamel pins in price, while offset printed pins with a thick epoxy dome are the most expensive pins available at THE/STUDIO, costing a small amount more.

 Learn more about all of the different pin types available here.

 Both hard enamel pins and soft enamel pins are excellent, high-quality pin options.
 The best choice for you will depend on your pin design.
 (Haven’t designed your pin yet?
-Learn how to design a great enamel pin here!)
+Learn how to design a great enamel pin here !)

 If your design is more detailed or intricate, a soft enamel pin will likely be your best bet.
 Soft enamel pins are able to accommodate fine details better than hard enamel pins can.